john-org/2-react-Intro/readme.md

 export default Pirate;
 ```

+Note the render method and `this` in the paragraph.
+The JavaScript `this` keyword refers to the object it belongs to.

 A functional component is just a plain JavaScript function which accepts props as an argument and returns a React element.
 A class component requires you to extend from React.Component and create a render function which returns a React element.

 ## Header Functional Component